 Overwintering was unknown away from Sutherland Reservoir until 1999-2000, when 3-4 wintered at Harlan Co Reservoir.
 Wintering probably occurs there occasionally; three were present 26 Jan 2002, three were there 24 Jan 2012, and one was there 2 Feb 1997.
 Mid-Feb reports at Harlan Co Reservoir may be of early migrants given its southerly location.
 Recently, wintering has occurred at Lake Ogallala, where four were present 2003-2004, and 1-5 have been present in subsequent winters.
 An older mid-winter sighting there was 12 Jan 1991.

-Away from these locations, there is only one report of overwintering, on Salt Creek, Lincoln, Lancaster Co 2007-2008, and only these additional mid-winter reports: an injured bird lingered in Dodge Co until 20 Jan 2012, and 13 appeared overhead at Calamus Reservoir, Loup Co 20 Jan 2018.
-The latter Calamus Reservoir birds may not have been wintering, although the presence of 65 there as early as 1 Feb (TJW) and 130 two days later (KS) suggests otherwise.
+Away from these locations, there is only one report of overwintering, on Salt Creek, Lincoln, Lancaster Co 2007-2008, and only these additional mid-winter reports: a “presumed sick/injured” bird was at Glenn Cunningham Lake, Omaha through 5-6 Jan 2019, an injured bird lingered in Dodge Co until 20 Jan 2012, and 13 appeared overhead at Calamus Reservoir, Loup Co 20 Jan 2018.
+The latter Calamus Reservoir birds may not have been wintering; the presence of 65 there as early as 1 Feb (TJW) and 130 two days later (KS) suggests they were early migrants.

 Comments: Conflicts between fishermen and American White Pelicans and Double-crested Cormorants have been an issue in recent years as these species have increased in numbers.
 This issue was explored by Dinan and Jorgensen (2014), who provided baseline count data for fall 2012 on these species in the Sandhills and concluded it was unlikely either species was negatively impacting sport fishing resources in Nebraska.